 This season, the Pickering Museum Village has developed a brand-new experience—a drive-thru tour of the museum grounds.
 Your spooktacular visit to this 27-acre hidden gem will be full of chilling tales of ghosts and things that go bump in the night.
 These aren’t just any ghost stories, they’re based on things that have actually happened at the museum, as experienced by staff, visitors, volunteers, and even a team of paranormal investigators.
 Take a driving tour of the historic village at night and hear stories from the past that still haunt us today.
 Your drive will include an audio guide to play in your car.
 Keep your eyes peeled—you never know where or when the next ghostly encounter will be.

-The Haunted Ghost Drive-Thru Tour takes place every Thursday until October 29th.
-To book your tour, visit the Pickering Museum Village website at https://www.pickering.ca/en/discovering/pickering-museum-village, or call 905.683.8401.
+The Haunted Ghost Drive-Thru Tour takes place every Thursday-Saturday until October 30th.
+To book your tour, call Pickering Museum Village at 905.683.8401 or visit pickeringmuseumvillage.ca.

 Pickering Museum Village

 Guided Ehrenwort Trail Tours at CAMP 30